 One change that Hailey said has been made in Enginetech bearings is to reduce the amount of eccentricity and crush relief.
 Although greater eccentricity increases oil flow to improve bearing cooling and longevity, it also causes a slight drop in oil pressure readings on engine test equipment used by many large rebuilders.
 So to produce more traditional test results, eccentricity was reduced.

-Most rebuilders continue to prefer copper/lead replacement bearings.
+Many engine builders continue to prefer copper/lead replacement bearings, especially for older engines and performance engines, although many ae now using aluminum replacement bearings for late model engines.
 Jerry Miller of Crankshaft Supply, Minneapolis, MN, says he recommends trimetal copper/lead bearings because the material offers good conformability, embedability and longevity.

 "About 90 percent of the crankshaft kits we sell are sold with AE Clevite "P" or Federal-Mogul "CP" bearings.
 We also sell kits with ACL and Enginetech bearings, too.